ARTbio/Run-Galaxy/docs/Docker_GalaxyKickStart.md

 20. This is just an update of the python package `cryptography` required for the galaxy server.
 You see here an example of how a user can interact with the docker container to adjust the services it is providing.
+21. another update of a configuration file for galaxy (job_conf.xml)
+24. Restart Galaxy inside the container to take the setting changes into consideration